-The mission of 407 ETR is to make Highway 407 ETR the route of choice for communities in the GTA.
+The mission of 407 ETR is to make Highway 407 ETR the route of choice for drivers in the GTA.
 407 ETR aims to maximize customer satisfaction and shareholder value through the delivery of a superior travel experience providing a fast, safe and reliable alternative transportation route in the GTA.
-Since 1999, 407 ETR has extended and widened Highway 407 ETR, as required under the Concession Agreement, to meet increasing demand and to maintain a free-flow of traffic.
-Since completing extensions to the east to Brock Road (15km) and to the west to the QEW (25km) in 2001, 407 ETR has subsequently widened Highway 407 ETR by adding over 240 additional lane-kilometres.
-Illustrated below are 407 ETR lane widenings, the number of lanes operating in 1999, currently operating, and ultimately expected, as well as actual and expected lane configurations for Highway 407 ETR and the new Highway 407 which begins at Brock Road in Pickering, the eastern terminus of Highway 407 ETR.
+Since 1999, 407 ETR's original 643 lane kilometres (including ramps and interchanges) has continued to be extended and widened to its current 1232 lane kilometers, an increase of nearly 49%.
+Since completing Highway 407 ETR eastward to Brock Road (15 kilometers) and westward to the QEW (25 kilometers) in 2001, 407 ETR has subsequently widened Highway 407 ETR by adding over 250 additional lane-kilometers.
+Almost half of the current capacity on Highway 407 ETR has been added since privatization in 1999.
+Illustrated below are the additional lane kilometers added by 407 ETR since 2004, as well as the current ultimate expected lane capacity.
+The current and ultimate expected lane capacity is also provided below for the provincially-owned tolled Highway 407 and Highways 412 and 418.